 In 2006, Robert was the recipient of the (University of Hartford) Hartford Art School’s Georgette and Richard Koopman Distinguished Chair in Visual Arts.
 As a part of this assignment he taught a studio course in the Visual Communication Design Department titled “Cause an Effect” consisting of topical modules relating to globalism and cross-cultural issues.
 One of the student projects arising from this engagement was the “Migrant Immigrant eXchange 2006” (MIX06) cultural exchange project undertaken along with students of Monash University in Melbourne, Australia with the aim of encouraging contemporary discourse between Indigenous peoples and non-Indigenous designers/collaborators in Australia and the USA (in recognition and respect of both First Nation and Aboriginal culture).
 Later in 2006, Robert spent four weeks in Melbourne as Designer in Residence at Monash University, with a focus being the preparation and launch of the traveling exhibition “MIX06: One Step Back, Two Steps Forward.”
 In 2007 and 2008, Robert served as External Moderator to graduating students at the Wanganui School of Design in Wanganui, New Zealand.

-In addition to his ongoing work as a design strategist, practitioner, and consultant, Robert has been actively involved in design deontology, education, writing, speaking, organization, and professional advocacy throughout his career.
+In addition to his ongoing work as a design strategist, practitioner, and consultant, Robert was actively involved in design deontology, education, writing, speaking, organization, and professional advocacy throughout his career.
 In 1998 the Society of Graphic Designers of Canada named him a Fellow in recognition for his work in professional development and international design advancement.

 A lifelong conservationist and nature lover, Robert also spent decades as an avid rock climber and mountaineer (a certified Climbing Instructor with the Alpine Club of Canada), marathoner, canoeist, and outdoorsman.
 In 2018, he co-authored the book ‘Natural Reflections’ (ISBN 9781771602549) with outdoor photographer Mike Grandmaison, published by Rocky Mountain Books.

 Robert has traveled extensively (more than 60 countries) and though retired from design practice since 2014, continues to be active globally in professional development and as a consultant and design strategist, mentor, juror, policy advisor, guest lecturer, writer, and activist.
-He remains passionate about design’s role in making tomorrow’s world a better place — by shaping culture, building respect for diversity, and furthering understanding among people everywhere — and he embraces each day as a humanist and lifelong environmentalist…
+He remained passionate about design’s role in making tomorrow’s world a better place — by shaping culture, building respect for diversity, and furthering understanding among people everywhere — and he embraced each day as a humanist and lifelong environmentalist…